deniz-oezdemir/Pipex/README.md

 ## TL;DR: Installation and Usage

-To install Pipex for your project, follow these steps:
+To install Pipex, follow these steps:

 1. Clone the repository from GitHub, navigate to the directory, build the pipex executable: